ATLAS-GHOST/SPOOK/README.md

 This saves a snaphot of all the metrics till current in the folder `./prometheus_snapshot`

-3. Copy the ID of the snapshot including parent folder.
+3. Copy the ID of the snapshot including parent folder from the output message of the command.
 Example:

 `./prometheus_snapshot/20260311T144551Z-0acced28a0e1b105`